 St. Ambrose University was founded in 1882 as a seminary by the first bishop of Davenport.
 It is now a private, Roman Catholic liberal arts university that retains an affiliation with the Roman Catholic Diocese of Davenport.
 It is accredited by the North Central Association of Colleges and schools and is located in Davenport, Iowa.

 Like many other private universities, St. Ambrose University has a small student body but a robust academic program roster.
 Aside from the nearly 50 majors available to undergraduate students, this school offers 12 master’s degree programs and three doctoral programs.
+Other features include:

 The school is known for requiring all students to take a Core Curriculum, a set of general education courses including philosophy and theology as mandatory subjects for the completion of any undergraduate course.
 Because of the liberal arts foundation that St. Ambrose University is based on, students graduate with a strong understanding of how disciplines work in tandem, making them stronger job candidates in the working world.